Skip to main content

 • Agent-Native — Structured JSON input/output designed for tool-calling agents.

-• Multi-Chain — Ethereum, BSC, Arbitrum, Base, Solana.
+• Multi-Chain — Ethereum, BSC, Arbitrum, Base, Solana, Bitcoin, Sui.
 One wallet, all chains.

 • DeFi Enabled — Transfer, swap, and earn yield through integrated DeFi protocols.